sysgoblin/PSURLScanio/docs/en-US/Search-UrlScanio.md

 ```

 ### -Domain
-Domain to return results for (equivilent to page.domain)
+Domain to return results for (equivilent to page.domain).

 ```yaml
 Type: String